Disobedience (2017 film)

 Disobedience is a 2017 romantic drama film directed by Sebastián Lelio and written by Lelio and Rebecca Lenkiewicz, based on the 2006 novel of the same name by Naomi Alderman.
-The film stars Rachel Weisz, Rachel McAdams, and Alessandro Nivola.
+The film stars Rachel Weisz and Rachel McAdams.
 Set in North London, it tells the story of a woman who returns to the strict Orthodox Jewish community for her father's funeral after living in New York for many years, having been estranged from her father and ostracised by the community for a reason that becomes clearer as the story unfolds.
 The film was produced by Weisz, Ed Guiney, and Frida Torresblanco.

 Disobedience had its world premiere at the Toronto International Film Festival on 10 September 2017.
 It was released in the United States on 27 April 2018, by Bleecker Street and in the United Kingdom and Ireland on 30 November 2018, by Curzon Artificial Eye.

 The film received positive reviews, with critics praising the performances of Weisz, McAdams, and Nivola, Lelio's direction, and the screenplay.
 It was nominated for the British Independent Film Awards, GLAAD Media Awards, and Dorian Awards for Best Picture.

 Plot

-New York photographer Ronit (known as Ronnie in the United States) returns to her childhood home in North London after her father, the old Rav Krushka succumbs to pneumonia.
+New York photographer Ronit Krushka, known as Ronnie in the United States, returns to her childhood home in North London after her father, the old Rav, succumbs to pneumonia.
 Ronit is uncomfortable seeing everyone again since she was banished from the community for behaving in a manner not conforming to Orthodox culture.

 Ronit is shocked to learn that her childhood friends Dovid, a chosen disciple of her father, and Esti, are now married.
 Dovid invites Ronit to stay with them.
 They attend Shabbat dinner at her uncle Moshe's house where she is questioned by the guests about changing her name, and they tell her she should get married, because that is what is right.
 Ronit tells them if she had stayed in London she probably would have been married off, but she would have been suicidal.

 Ronit visits Moshe at his office to discuss the disposition of her father's house and discovers her father has left all of his possessions to the synagogue.
-Ronit and Esti run into each other on the street while Ronit is on her way to visit her father’s house.
+Ronit and Esti run into each other on the street while Ronit is on her way to visit her father's house.
 While inspecting items left in the house, Ronit becomes frustrated and expresses that she wishes to cut her trip short and return to the United States.
 Upset, Esti tenderly kisses Ronit, who initially resists before reciprocating.
 Esti confesses to having asked Ronit to be notified of her father's death out of a desire to see her again.
 She also reveals her unhappiness with her life choices, taken based on the Rav's advice and her strong belief in HaShem.
 It is revealed that Ronit and Esti were caught in a romantic tryst when they were younger, leading Ronit to leave the United Kingdom; neither has been with another woman since and Esti admits being attracted to only women.